mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

 > **Note:** The order of the layers is the order in which they are created.
 Styles not in a layer, or "unlayered styles", cascade together into a final implicit label.

-Let’s cover the three ways of creating a layer in a little more detail, before discussing nested rules.
+Let’s cover the three ways of creating a layer in a little more detail before discussing nested layers.

 ### @layer